 Numerous techniques, including electro dialysis, adsorption, ion-exchange, coagulation-precipitation, nanofiltration, reverse osmosis, membrane processes and biological methods [10,11] amongst others have been used to defluoridate water.
 The adsorption has remained the best technique because of its greater efficacy, simplicity, environmental friendliness, easy in operation and low cost [12].
 Several adsorbents, including Maize Tassels [13], Palm Kernel Shell [14], polythene [15], zirconium-based metal organic frameworks [2], Natural Pumice [6], water hyacinth [16] and seashell [17] among many others have been utilized for defluoridation.

 Interaction of water and agricultural biowaste in their raw form causes leaching of soluble organic compounds leading to high chemical, biological and total oxygen demand (COD, BOD and TOD) in water leading to secondary pollution [18].
 They also register low adsorption capacity.
 To offer a solution to the above problems, the biomass needs to be stabilized by chemical modification.
 The study sought to use triethylamine to modify the watermelon rind biowastes.
+This aimed at improving its surface porosity and efficiency compared to the reported adsorbents in the literature.
 The cellulose is first chlorinated and then modified as shown by Figures 1 A and B.